vasudhareddy/ebi/README.md

 Project will be up and running on port 8080

-Following is the url for rest endponints
+Following is the url for rest endpoints

 http://localhost:8080/ebi/swagger-ui.html